 What is sentiment analysis?

-Sentiment analysis often uses artificial intelligence to identify the emotional tone of an online mention such as social media posts.
+Sentiment analysis often uses artificial intelligence to identify the emotional tone of an online mention, such as social media posts.
 It's important because it can be used to monitor the feelings and opinions that people have about your brand.
 You can track and react to what’s working, what’s not, and what differentiates you from your competitors.

 If your overall sentiment is positive, your brand will flourish.
 You can expect to see increased sales, higher stock valuations, more qualified employment applications, and decreased turnover.
 It is also a good indicator of your overall reputation.

-People are quick to share their opinions online - sometimes too quick.
+People are quick to share their opinions online - sometimes too quickly.
 Tweets can express just about every emotion possible: whether someone is happy, sad, angry, disappointed, surprised, proud... the list goes on.
 A good sentiment analysis tool will be able to mine posts for various emotions and tones and sort them into high-level categories:

 - Positive sentiment: People like your product or brand.
 They’re using words like “love,” “best,” “highly recommend,” etc. to describe their experience and are likely to share and promote you to their friends and followers.